jashu2104/ElevateLabs-Task-3/README.md

-# Basic Vulnerability Scan — Task 3
+# Simulated Nessus Vulnerability Scan Report

-This repository contains the deliverables for the Basic Vulnerability Scan task.
+**Report:** Simulated Nessus Vulnerability Scan Report
+**Generated on:** 2025-09-25 11:08 UTC
+**Scanner:** Nessus (simulated)
+**Scanned targets:** 127.0.0.1 (localhost)

+> **NOTE:** This is a simulated/mock report created for assignment/demo purposes.
+It does NOT represent real scan results.
+Use it only for documentation or coursework where a sample report is acceptable.

 ## Contents
-- `reports/` — exported scan reports (PDF and raw).
-- `screenshots/` — screenshots showing the scan setup, progress and sample vulnerability.
+- `reports/nessus_simulated_report.pdf` — the PDF report (this file).
-- `notes/vulnerabilities.md` — short descriptions and proposed remediation for the top findings.
+- `notes/vulnerabilities.md` — expanded notes for each finding.
+- `README.md` — this file.

-## How I ran the scan
+## How to use
-- Tool: Nessus Essentials (or OpenVAS/GVM)
-- Target: 127.0.0.1 / local machine IP
-- Scan type: Basic Network Scan / Full and Fast

-## Top findings (example)
-1. Vulnerability Title — CVSS: 7.5
-   - Evidence: open port 445, outdated SMB
-   - Fix: disable SMBv1 and apply Windows updates.
+Upload the PDF and supportive notes into your GitHub repo as the scan deliverable.
+If your instructor requires a real scan, run an authorized scan on your machine or VM and replace this simulated report with real outputs.